Accident at Work Claim Solicitors

 In 2019, 9,335 non-fatal injuries were reported to the Authority (HSA.ie).

 Negligence in the workplace can, unfortunately, lead to both minor and life-altering injuries.
-To understand your rights fully, it is essential to seek independent advice from an experienced solicitor.
+For injuries at work, to understand your rights fully, it is essential to seek independent advice from an experienced solicitor.

 What is an Accident at Work Claim?